ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 \end{align*}`
 $$

-Note that in **brms**, the gamma likelihood is parameterized in terms of the mean `\((\mu)\)` and the shape `\((\alpha)\)`.
-If desired, we could compute the more familiar scale parameter `\(\theta\)` with the equation
+Note that with **brms**, the gamma likelihood is parameterized in terms of the mean `\((\mu)\)` and the shape `\((\alpha)\)`.
+If desired, we could compute the more familiar scale parameter `\((\theta)\)` with the equation

 `$$\theta = \frac{\mu}{\alpha}.$$`

 Anyway, my priors may look oddly specific.
 Let me walk them out.

-Recall that in the [fourth post](https://timely-flan-2986f4.netlify.app/blog/2023-02-15-causal-inference-with-bayesian-models/), we used `\(\operatorname{Normal}(156.5, 15)\)` as the prior for the intercept `\(\beta_0\)`, in the Gaussian model with the conventional identity link.
+Recall that in the [fourth post](https://timely-flan-2986f4.netlify.app/blog/2023-02-15-causal-inference-with-bayesian-models/), we used `\(\operatorname{Normal}(156.5, 15)\)` as the prior for the `\(\beta_0\)` intercept in the Gaussian model with the conventional identity link.
 Since we’re now using the log link, we need to set our priors with the conditional mean on the log scale.
 Did you know that if you take the log of a normal distribution, you end up with a lognormal distribution?
 The lognormal is a 2-parameter distribution over the positive real values, which has a nice right skew.
 The lognormal is odd in that its two parameters, `\(\mu\)` and `\(\sigma\)`, are the population mean and standard deviation of the normal distribution you’d get after log-transforming the lognormal distribution.
-The math gets a little hairy, but if you wanted a lognormal distribution with a given mean and standard deviation on its own scale, you’d ned to use the equations
+The math gets a little hairy, but if you wanted a lognormal distribution with a given mean and standard deviation on its own scale, you’d need to use the equations

 $$
 `\begin{align*}